devendra-sutar/alloy2/README.md

 • Onboarding image :-

                      We are creating an onboarding image using a shell script.
 The name of the onboarding image is [ os3infotech/monitoring-stack:v1.0.0 ].
 This image contains the installation and configuration of the following tools: Kubernetes Event Exporter, K8s Monitoring, Kepler, OpenCost, Alloy, Trivy Operator, and metric tools for displaying CPU and memory usage in the UI dashboard.
 The remaining tools—Kubearmor, Kyverno, and NFD—have been added in the Chart.yaml of the onboarding chart because we included the os3infotech/monitoring-stack:v1.0.0 image in the onboarding chart.
 Shell script :-
 #!/usr/bin/env bash

-Robust Kubernetes Deployment Script (Final Version) set -euo pipefail
+set -euo pipefail

 ===== Configuration Variables =====